stephen-fox/finley/README.md

   -d string
     	The directory to search for .NET files
   -e string
-    	Comma separated list of file extensions to search for (default ".dll") -ilspy string
+    	Comma separated list of file extensions to search for (default ".dll,.exe") -ilspy string
     	The 'ilspycmd' binary to use (default "ilspycmd") -no-ilspy-errors